Vigils, protests around the world commemorate the anniversary of Hamas attack on Israel

 Hamas militants' surprise cross-border attack last year killed about 1,200 people.
 Another 250 were taken hostage; around 100 remain in captivity, with many of them feared dead.
 The attack, on a major Jewish holiday, shattered Israelis' sense of security and left the world facing the prospect of a major conflict in the Middle East.

+"The unfathomable horrors I experienced that morning have transformed me, along with every single Israeli and every single Jew," Natalie Sanandaji, one of the survivors from a music festival where the attackers killed hundreds, told the audience in Central Park.
+New York's governor, mayor, U.S. senators and many other elected officials attended.

-Israel responded by waging a war against the Hamas militants in Gaza, where the fighting has killed over 41,000 people and displaced around 1.9 million.
-The conflict has spread in the region, where Israel now also is fighting Hezbollah militants in Lebanon, facing escalating threats from Yemen's Houthi rebels and contending with a mounting conflict with Iran, which backs Hamas, Hezbollah and the Houthis.
+Israel responded to the Oct.
+7 attack by waging a war against Hamas militants in Gaza, where the fighting has killed over 41,000 people and displaced around 1.9 million.
+The conflict has spread in the region, where Israel also is fighting Hezbollah militants in Lebanon, facing escalating threats from Yemen's Houthi rebels and contending with a mounting conflict with Iran, which backs Hamas, Hezbollah and the Houthis.

-The pro-Palestinian protesters began marching through Manhattan for what was expected to be an hours-long procession, joining a group of hundreds more demonstrators at a downtown park.

-Meanwhile, a large remembrance ceremony was planned later Monday in Central Park for those killed in the Hamas attack a year ago.
-New York's mayor and governor were among those expected to attend.
+The Hamas-Israel war also has spurred demonstrations and stirred tensions in many U.S. locales, including college campuses and major cities.

+Associated Press journalists saw several people being taken into police custody at various points in the march.
+Police said multiple arrests were made; no further information was immediately available.

-At Philadelphia's Weitzman National Museum of American Jewish History, Gov. Josh Shapiro viewed an exhibition about the Tribe of Nova music festival in Re'im, Israel, where hundreds were killed.
+At Philadelphia's Weitzman National Museum of American Jewish History, Ellie Solomon was among a group of high school students who viewed an exhibition about the Tribe of Nova music festival in Re’im, Israel, where over 360 were killed.

+“I feel like that really could have been me there,” said Solomon, who attends The Pingry School in New Jersey.
+Many festival attendees were close to her age, she noted.

+“It’s important for us to remember them and honor them because they didn’t deserve anything that happened to them," she added.

+Pennsylvania Gov. Josh Shapiro also toured the exhibition, saying that he hoped it gave visitors “an understanding of what really happened.”

-“I hope people leave here with knowledge and an understanding of what really happened, because I think that in some segments of our society, we don’t have that knowledge," said Shapiro, a Democrat.
+“I think that in some segments of our society, we don’t have that knowledge,” said Shapiro, a Democrat.
 He added that he hoped visitors emerged “more tolerant, a bit more understanding and more committed to finding peace in our society and peace across the globe.”

 The nations of Europe, home to many Jewish and Muslim communities, have sought to tamp down both antisemitic and anti-Muslim sentiment.

-The German chancellery in Berlin was adorned Monday with a yellow ribbon commemorating the Israeli hostages taken by Hamas, around 100 of whom remain in captivity, with many of them feared dead.
-The names of the people killed and kidnapped in the attack on Israel were read out in front of the Brandenburg Gate.
+The German chancellery in Berlin was adorned Monday with a yellow ribbon commemorating the Israeli hostages, and the names of the people killed and kidnapped in the attack on Israel were read out in front of the Brandenburg Gate.

-Chancellor Olaf Scholz said to Germany's "dear friends in Israel" that "we feel with you … we stand beside you."
-Speaking to a conference in Hamburg, Scholz also pointed to the suffering of Palestinians in Gaza.
+In Hamburg, Chancellor Olaf Scholz told Israelis that "we feel with you … we stand beside you" and pointed, as well, to the suffering of Palestinians in Gaza.

 In Italy, Premier Giorgia Meloni, who has voiced strong support for Israel, visited the main synagogue in Rome.
 She reaffirmed Israel's right to defend itself, while insisting that the country respect international law and lamenting the devastation unleashed by Israeli forces in Gaza.